spacefarers/Transcrybe/README.md

 ## Quick Start

-1. Download and install Transcrybe (if the permissions requests performs weird try quitting and restarting it)
+1. Download and install Transcryb (if the permissions requests performs weird try quitting and restarting it)
 2. Grant microphone and accessibility permissions when prompted
 3. Select an input field and Press the **Function key** to start recording
 4. Release the button to stop recording